Gil Assayas

 Assayas released the first GLASYS EP, The Pressure, in 2016.
-In 2018, he released a cover of the Dark World theme from The Legend of Zelda.
 In 2019, he funded the production of a full-length GLASYS album using Kickstarter, to be delivered mid-year.

-Assayas has also released numerous videos through his GLASYS YouTube channel, often focusing on improvisations or new equipment he is trying out.
+In 2023, Assayas released a Chiptune album inspired by the video games of his childhood.
+In 2025, he released an EP titled Never Present Nor at Ease.

+Assayas has also released numerous singles and compilation albums that include arrangements of themes from video games as well as synth arrangements of Frédéric Chopin Preludes.

+Assayas has published hundreds of videos through his GLASYS YouTube channel, often focusing on a unique left hand technique that allows him to play bass and percussion simultaneously using a custom built MIDI controller.
+Since 2021, Assayas has also been creating live MIDI Art compositions that earned him a MIDI Innovation Award from The MIDI Foundation.

+In 2025, GLASYS self published a book of sheet music containing 50 of his MIDI Art compositions.

 In 2018, Assayas toured as the keyboardist of Todd Rundgren's band Utopia after the originally-announced keyboardist, Ralph Schuckett, bowed out.
 He appears in the 2019 live video release from that tour.
+Since then, Assayas has been touring with Rundgren as his keyboardist.

-In July 2019, Assayas and Rundgren jointly released the single "People".
+In July 2019, Assayas released the single "People" featuring Todd Rundgren as a guest artist.

-In 2020, Assayas toured as the keyboardist of Kasim Sulton's band Kasim Sulton's Utopia.

-In 2021, Assayas appeared on Storybound (podcast).
+Assayas has also collaborated with T-Pain after one of his videos caught the rapper's attention on Reddit.